antonioribeiro/google2fa/README.md

 ## Validation Window

 To avoid problems with clocks that are slightly out of sync, we do not check against the current key only but also consider `$window` keys each from the past and future.
-You can pass `$window` as optional third parameter to `verifyKey`, it defaults to `4`.
-A new key is generated every 30 seconds, so this window includes keys from the previous two and next two minutes.
+You can pass `$window` as optional third parameter to `verifyKey`, it defaults to `1`.
+A new key is generated every 30 seconds, so this window includes keys from the previous 30 seconds and next 30 seconds.

 ```php
 $secret = $request->input('secret');